What is a Letter of Credit – How to Raise Funds The Right Way

 This is a last resort or safety net for the seller reducing the financial risk within the contract.
 It’s basically a guarantee of the payment from the issuing bank on the behalf of the seller.

 If the buyers business for some reason was to declare bankruptcy or was just unable to make the payment, this would make the confirming bank pay but the intention is that it will never need to be used.
-This letter of credit is usually issued in good faith providing proof that the buyer’s credit is in good standing with the issuing bank and that they will be able to make the payment without any issues.

 The buyers company will undergo a credit check before the issuing bank releases the letter of credit giving security that the company is stable and not under any financial trouble.